The big fat Indian wedding is synonymous with entertainment, excitement and colours. Each ceremony has cultural relevance and significance.

 Everyone is decked up in their best outfits at weddings.
 You can have a fun fashion show where everyone struts down the ramp and shows off their finery.
 You can have a best dressed male and best dressed female award too and the audience can be decided the winners by hooting or clapping!

-Mehendi Games To Play
+Mehndi Games To Play

 - Tambola Or Housie

 Another game that can easily occupy huge groups of people at a time.
-Bingo or tambola are time-tested games that are always a huge hit with the crowd.
+Bingo or tambola are time-tested games for mehndi functions and are always a huge hit with the crowd.
 Have somebody super funny and witty call out the numbers.
 They’ll make it even more interesting.
 Another way to do that is by printing out the numbers on custom sheets that are cut out in fun shapes.
 I once saw a tambola ticket cut out in the shape of a bikini at a bachelorette!

 - Tug Of War